aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ### Step 24: Time synchronization between head and compute nodes

-It is important to keep the head and compute nodes synchronized because files will be written by both on the shared filesystems.
+It is important to keep the head and compute nodes synchronized because files are written by both on the shared filesystems.
 If they are not in sync, tools that depend on timestamps (like `make`) will have a hard time working.
-First install the `ntp` server in the head node:
+First install the `ntp` server in the head
+node:
 ```
 head# apt install ntp
 ```